mikedilger/nips/NN-available-for-private-messaging.md

 FIXME: we should probably define that protocol or else this NIP could not be put into practical use.
 Should we use nostr Message types for client-to-client?

+FIXME - timestamp when availability deemed to cease
+      - key agreement protocol scheme specified, we start off with one